 Bangs are too much of a commitment to settle for anything less than face-flattering perfection.
 But taking a one-size-fits-all approach could be standing in your way.
 The truth is that certain styles of fringe look great on some faces but fall short (so to speak) on others—which is where this guide comes in handy.

-We asked experts to clarify which bangs work best for different bone structures—square, oval, round, etc.—so that you can head to the salon with the knowledge that you're making the right snip.
-Keep reading to see the right fringe for you.
+We asked experts to clarify the best bangs for every face shape.
+We touch on different bone structures—square, oval, round, etc.—so that you can head to the salon with the knowledge that you're making the right snip.

 The best bangs for you: wispy and layered